 World-renowned and ranked highly by the World Health Organization (WHO), healthcare in France hinges on an intricate public-private combination that is both efficient and generous.

-While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private insurance that covers comforts like private hospital rooms, dentistry and eye care.
+While most locals claim to be happy with the healthcare system in France, many also supplement state-provided coverage with private insurance that covers add-ons such as private hospital rooms, dentistry and eye care.

 Public healthcare in France

 The network of public healthcare facilities in France is comprehensive.
 It includes more than 1,000 regional, university, local and general hospitals.
-The system upholds an exceptionally high standard and emphasizes primary care.
+The system upholds an exceptionally high standard and emphasises primary care.

 The French public healthcare system is generally free of the waiting lists associated with the socialised medical systems found in the UK and Canada.
 Expats will also find that they have plenty of choices when selecting a doctor or specialist in France.